Experience diving the Great Barrier Reef without having to travel to Australia – How? With virtual reality technology.

 To experience the VR dive tour, BBC’s “Great Barrier Reef with David Attenborough” is a good place to start.

-Released in 2015, the three part series hosted by David Attenborough, introduces the audiences to the Great Barrier Reef’s inhabitants.
+Released back in 2015, the three part series hosted by David Attenborough, introduces the audiences to the Great Barrier Reef’s inhabitants.
 You can check out and stream the documentary on Netflix.

 Take note also that VR experience is not suitable for children under 13 years and people with some medical conditions.
 So, it is advisable to read the health and safety notice before you book.